exiang/open_hub_wiki/Override-Core.md

 To understand why you not allowed to import files recursively including all the subdirectory, please refer to issue: [https://code.google.com/archive/p/yii/issues/1568](https://code.google.com/archive/p/yii/issues/1568)

 ## Todo
-However, you can't override a modules and controller now.
+However, you can't override a modules, controllers and commands (cli) now.
 We are working on this base on https://forum.yiiframework.com/t/controller-override/48217